Arcadianlee/Photonics-FDTD-DRL/README.md

 # Photonics-FDTD-DRL
-Optimization and inverse design of photonic crystals using Deep Reinforcement Learning.
+Optimization and inverse design of nanoscale laser cavities using Deep Reinforcement Learning.

 Abstrat:
 Photonics inverse design relies on human experts to search for a design topology